Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Step 1: Verify your licensure and scope

-Before anything else, confirm that your PA-C license is active and in good standing in the state where you plan to practice.
-In Nevada, PA-Cs can perform aesthetic injections under a collaborative agreement with a supervising physician.
-Make sure your collaborative agreement explicitly covers the aesthetic procedures you intend to offer — Botox, dermal fillers, PRP, etc.
+Before anything else, confirm that your professional license — physician (MD/DO), nurse practitioner, or physician assistant — is active and in good standing in every state where you plan to practice.
+Scope-of-practice rules for aesthetic injections vary by license type and by state.
+Most physicians practice under their own authority; most NPs operate under collaborative or independent practice authority depending on state law; most PA-Cs require a supervisory or collaborative agreement with a physician.
+Confirm your state's specific framework for your license type, and make sure any supervisory or collaborative agreement explicitly covers the aesthetic procedures you intend to offer — Botox, dermal fillers, PRP, and any adjunct services you plan to add.

 Step 2: Secure malpractice insurance

 You need your own professional liability policy.
-Most mobile aesthetic PAs carry $1M/$3M occurrence-based policies.
-Companies like HPSO, CM&F Group, and NSO offer policies specifically for PAs performing aesthetic procedures.
-Expect to pay $1,500–$3,500/year depending on coverage limits and procedure types.
+Coverage requirements vary by license type, but most licensed providers in mobile aesthetic practice carry $1M/$3M occurrence-based policies.
+Carriers experienced in aesthetic medicine — HPSO, CM&F Group, NSO, and others — offer policies tailored to physicians, nurse practitioners, and physician assistants performing aesthetic procedures.
+Expect to pay $1,500–$3,500/year depending on license type, coverage limits, and procedure mix.

 A mobile practice needs integrated technology: scheduling, EHR, consents, payments, and patient communication.
-You can cobble together separate apps — or join a purpose-built platform like Aesthetics To Go that bundles everything into one system designed for mobile aesthetics.
-The right platform eliminates administrative overhead and lets you focus on clinical care.
+You can cobble together separate apps — or adopt a purpose-built clinical operating system like Aesthetics To Go that bundles everything into one system designed for mobile aesthetics.
+The right operating system eliminates administrative overhead and lets you focus on clinical care.

 Step 4: Source your supplies